 What is Killer Instinct?

-Killer Instinct is a 2D fighting game published by Microsoft Studios, available with cross-play and cross-buy on Xbox One and Windows 10 PC.
-A Steam version has also been announced and will be released some time in 2017.
-It is directly connected to Killer Instinct and Killer Instinct 2, fighting games developed by Rare in the mid-90s which were released for arcades, Super Nintendo, and Nintendo 64.
+Killer Instinct is a 2D fighting game published by Microsoft Studios, available with cross-play and cross-buy on Xbox One and Windows 10 PC, and also on Steam.
+The game is directly connected to Killer Instinct and Killer Instinct 2, fighting games developed by Rare in the mid-90s which were released for arcades, Super Nintendo, and Nintendo 64.